Kids in masks trick or treating for Halloween

 Trick-or-Treating

-For your older independent tricksters, discuss which houses they will be visiting and when they should return home.
+For your older independent tricksters, discuss the houses they will visit and when they should return home.
 They should remain in a group, stay on the sidewalk whenever possible, cross streets at the corner, not in between cars, and always look both ways.
 They should never enter a home or car to get candy.

 Have a spooky fun, and safe Halloween.